ftsinteractivemarketss.jpg

 · B03 introduces forward markets into B02, and so focuses on forward pricing as well as concepts of arbitrage

-· B03A introduces uncertain interest rates into B03, and introduces hedging using forward contracts
+o B03A introduces uncertain interest rates into B03, and introduces hedging with forward contracts

 · B04 has uncertain yield curves and focuses on using duration and convexity to manage interest rate risk